Dana Gas: Leadership

-Patrick Allman-Ward, who joined Dana Gas in 2012, serves as the company's chief executive officer.
-He was appointed in 2013, replacing Rashid Saif Al Jarwan, who was serving as interim CEO following Ahmed al-Arbeed's retirement.
+Richard Hall was appointed chief executive officer in November 2023, succeeding Patrick Alman-Ward.
 Hamid Dhia Jafar began serving as chairman of the board of directors in 2015; Al Jarwan was elected to serve as vice chair at the same time.
 Chris Hearne serves as the current chief financial officer.
-Samantha Phillips serves as the current technical director.

 Financials

-Dana Gas reported a net profit of $83 million (AED304 million) for 2017, and a net loss of $186 million (AED681 million) for 2018.
-Dana Gas' net loss of $186 million (AED681 million) for 2018 has been attributed to the impairments in relation to the Zora gas field and other assets in Egypt.
-The company reported earning gross revenues of USD $470 million (AED1.7 billion) for the fiscal year ending on December 31, 2018, a 4% increase over $450 million (AED1.6 billion) for 2017.
-In 2018, Dana Gas received $113 million from Pearl Petroleum, and reported a cash collection of $324 million (AED1.2 billion) for operations in Egypt, Iraqi Kurdistan, and Sharjah.
+For the full year 2024, Dana Gas reported revenue of AED 1.63 billion (US$445 million), a 5 percent increase from 2023, and net profit of AED 553 million (US$151 million).
+Excluding a one-off impairment charge in Egypt, net profit was AED 674 million (US$184 million), a 15 percent rise.

+In February 2025, the Board of Directors recommended a dividend of 5.5 fils per share.

 Sukuk

 In 2012, Dana Gas became the first UAE company to not repay Islamic bonds on maturity, due to backlogged payments from Egypt and Iraqi Kurdistan.
 The company was owed more than US$500 million by customers, as of mid 2012.
 Dana Gas' five-year, $1 billion sukuk matured on October 31; $920 million was outstanding after the company repurchased approximately $80 million of the sukuk in 2008.

 In 2017, Dana Gas entered a legal dispute after stopping payments on $700 million in sukuk, which the company said was no longer Shariah-compliant.
 The decision had potential to set a new precedent within the Islamic finance industry.
 The company initially offered to replace the sukuk with new securities producing a lower average current profit rate, then retracted the proposal in favor of adjudication following rejection by creditors.
 Dana Gas was set back by a series of rulings in the United Kingdom, and the British and UAE courts delivered conflicting rulings on the company's dividend payments.
 The sukuk matured in October, but remained unsettled.

 In May 2018, Dana Gas and creditors represented by Deutsche Bank, including BlackRock and Goldman Sachs, agreed to issue new sukuk valued at $530 million.
 A majority of sukuk holders voted in favor of the agreement in June.
 Dana Gas completed the issuance, which was listed on Euronext Dublin, in August.
 The company completed its sukuk buyback program in 2019.
 The sukuk has a three-year life and will mature in October 2020.

+In 2020, the company redeemed the remaining US$309 million on the 2017 sukuk after receiving a US$90 million credit facility from Mashreq Bank and selling some Egyptian interests.
+This concluded Dana Gas’s outstanding sukuk obligations.